Last updated: February 2, 2026

 FeatureROC (Rate of Change)RSI (Relative Strength Index)MACD (Moving Average Convergence Divergence)

-What it MeasuresMeasures the raw percentage change in price over a defined period.The speed and magnitude of price changes, balancing gains vs. losses.Shows the relationship between two MAs to define trend and momentum.
+What it MeasuresRaw percentage change in price over a set period.The speed and magnitude of price changes (gains vs. losses).The relationship between two Moving Averages (Trend & Momentum).

 CenterlineZero Line (0)50 LineZero Line (0)